-On this podcast, we tackle some of the burning questions business owners have on how to structure their debt effectively.
+On this podcast, we tackle some of the burning questions business owners have on structuring their debt effectively.

 We always encourage business owners to have a Line of Credit.
 If you set it up at a time when you don’t need it, it’s always there when you do need it.

 Money is cheap right now; rates are the lowest we have seen for a long time.
 And despite what people tell us, debt is not always bad.
 If you can get a higher rate of return by injecting money into your business than you’re paying on a loan, take advantage of it.